 Italian food recipes will vary from region to region.
 Almost

 every city and town has it very own specialties and cooking styles.

 Italian cuisine has been influenced by cultures such as Greek, Roman, Arabic, and Jewish cultures.
-And this could explain the

 vast array of recipes and cooking styles.

 Breakfast is usually the lightest meal of the day.